• Skip to primary navigation

 Jump to Recipe Jump to Video

-These chocolate covered ghost strawberries are perfect for any Halloween party.
+These chocolate covered strawberry ghosts are perfect for any Halloween party.
 They're quick to make and great for kids to help with.
 And with just 3 ingredients, they couldn't be easier!

-a plate tray full of halloween chocolate covered strawberry ghosts
+a tray full of halloween chocolate covered strawberry ghosts

-Below you'll find everything you need to know about making the perfect strawberry ghosts, including ingredient notes, step-by-step images and top tips.
+Below you'll find everything you need to know about making the perfect white strawberry ghosts, including ingredient notes, step-by-step images and top tips.
 I hope you find the post useful!
-If you'd prefer just to skip straight to the condensed version of the recipe, you can find it in the recipe card at the end of the post.
+If you'd prefer to jump straight to the quick, condensed version of the recipe, you can find it in the recipe card at the end of the post.
 Enjoy!

 Ingredients